surgeonofdeaths/taxi-bot/README.md

 ## Setup

-To run this project, install it locally using pip or any other package managers such as pipenv, poetry etc.:
+To run this project, install it locally using poetry or docker-compose:

 ### Install and run using `poetry`